 Peaches is sprawled out on the conference table in a black silk kimono.
 She looks halfway between a dominatrix and a monk, which isn't so far from the truth.
 People have long looked to this fearlessly sexual performer for guidance when it comes to giving their music an electroclash kink.
 Her 2002 hit “Fuck the Pain Away” was a hugely influential moment in the rise of sex-positive pop music that became the norm ten years later.
 All you have to do is look at Miley Cyrus twerking at the VMAs to see the undeniable, raunchy influence of Peaches.

 “Avril Lavinge!
 Britney Spears!
 Christina Aguilera and Pink!
 All have come to me and said, ‘You have helped me from girl into sexual woman,’” she tells me without hesitation.
-Peaches' music suggested that lust was a power from within and your's for the taking.
-With assertive and shameless lyrics like "sucking on my titties like you're wantin' me, callin' me," her 2002 debut The Teaches of Peaches became a loud, thumping, uncompromising statement of female sexuality at the time.
-Her crass and raspy vocals had a complete disregard for censorship that made Peaches an underground feminist icon along the lines of Xena Warrior Princess—she was explicit because it mattered, not because it was edgy.
+Peaches' music suggested that lust was a power from within and your's for the taking with her unapolegetically sexual lyrics like "sucking on my titties like wanted me, callin' me."
+Her 2002 debut The Teaches of Peaches almost immediately became a touchstone for the new dance generation.
+Her crass and raspy vocals had a complete disregard for censorship that made Peaches into an underground feminist icon along the lines of Xena Warrior Princess—she was explicit because it mattered, not because it was edgy.
 As “Fuck the Pain Away” suggests, sex was a way to heal.

 It's been six years since Peaches released her last album I Feel Cream in 2009.
 However, the Canadian-bred performance artist was by no means on a break.
 Instead, she's starred in a series of self-produced stage productions all over the world, collaborated with the likes of Kim Gordon and Kathleen Hanna, and even enlisted the photographer Holger Talinksi to document it frame by frame in a book called What Else is in the Teaches of Peaches.
 Rub comes off the heels of the book’s release as the electronic icon returns with another badass album of filthy, crotch-driven technopunk.
 I ask Peaches what it’s like to watch pop culture finally catch up with the what she put down over a decade ago with her racy 2002 debut.
 She winks, tugs coyly at her long grey braid and says, “I’ll tell you one thing.
 It’s a good time to be Peaches.”
 Indeed it is.